 Jocelyn Greer is an associate in Morrison & Foerster’s Litigation practice.
-Her experience touches on complex matters related to government investigations, filing and drafting motions to dismiss securities claims, and infringment complaints in addition to extensive and varied pro bono work.
+Her experience focuses on complex commercial litigation, including securities litigation, investigations, and transactional disputes.
+Jocelyn handles securities fraud claims at all stages of litigation, government investigations, and extensive and varied pro bono work.

-Jocelyn has extensive litigation experience including successfully arguing in support of a motion to reopen discovery and an evidentiary objection in federal and state courts, as well as work with federal agencies.
-She recently managed a team representing a client in a SEC accounting fraud investigation that resulted in no charges.
-She has also researched and drafted over twenty filings including several motions to dismiss securities claims, a temporary restraining order to halt the misappropriation of a client’s trade secrets, and a trademark infringement complaint.
+Jocelyn has extensive litigation experience in federal and state courts and with federal agencies.
+Jocelyn has played a first-chair role in litigating cases from discovery to trial in the Southern and Eastern Districts of New York.
+She also recently managed a team representing a client in a SEC accounting fraud investigation that resulted in no charges.
+In addition, she has researched and drafted numerous successful filings, including several motions to dismiss securities and fraud claims, temporary restraining orders to halt the misappropriation of clients’ property, and complaints and arbitration demands alleging fraud, breach of contract and trademark infringement.

 In addition to her litigation and investigations practice, Jocelyn is committed to pro bono service, including drafting Amicus Curiae briefs concerning the deportation of immigrants living with HIV, white papers on healthcare rights of youth in foster care and detention systems on the East Coast, and soliciting community input for a report on the Los Angeles Police Department’s use of body cameras.